sagemath/trac_to_gh/Issue 6342.md

 # Issue 6342: notebook -- fix that the slideshow mode in the notebook utterly completely broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6342

 Original creator: was